huggingface/blog/personal_copilot.md

 The demo at the start is this 1B model that is running locally on my Mac laptop.

-# Conclusion
+## Conclusion

-In this blog plost, we saw how to finetune `starcoder` on our personal codebase, i.e., how to create personal co-pilot.
-To this end, we developed 🤗 HugCoder.
-First, we dwelled deep into the data collection workflow.
-Then, we looked at comparison betgween QLoRA and Full fine-tuning.
-This was followed by super interesting section of combining LoRAs, transfering them which is still unexplored in text/code domain.
-Details about using 🤗 inference endpoint for hosting the fine-tuned model were given showing how easy it is to deploy the models.
-We also saw how to run these models locally to use for code completion in VS Code.
+In this blog plost, we saw how to finetune `starcoder` to create a personal co-pilot that knows about our code.
+We called it 🤗 HugCoder, as we trained it on Hugging Face code :) After looking at the data collection workflow, we compared training using QLoRA vs full fine-tuning.
+We also experimented by combining different LoRAs, which is still an unexplored technique in the text/code domain.
+For deployment, we examined remote inference using 🤗 inference endpoints, and also tried on-device completion of a smaller model with VS Code and MLC.